federicobozzini/unige-advanced-data-management/README.md

         PRIMARY KEY(territoryname, productid)
     );

 "territorysales" is a dyanmic column family.
 The Partition key is "territoryname".
 The Clustering key is "productid".
+In this case the primary key perfectly fits the query we need.

 ### territoryorders to answer q6 and q7.